drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Menu
     * Lynx (Equip) - Stone Swallow
     * Harle (Equip) - Dreamer Scarf
   * Head into Termina and go to the Bar.
+Have to go through Fossil Valley, and watch out, because a Shadow Cat can pop out at the end.
 Go into the back and find the dragoons.
-    Change Karsh to K
+Change Karsh to K.
-  * Head to Viper Manor and enter to the left to talk to Norris.
+  * Head to Viper Manor, take a left at the entrance, and enter the door on the left to talk to Norris.
 Go down the stairs to the left and enter the sewers.
   * Go knock the barrel off on the right side.
 Then go knock the other barrel off and pick up the humour.
 Up the stairs and tighten the wheel. back out and circle around to go up the ladder.
-  * Go back to the left and down the drain again.
-TODO learn this section.
+  * Go back to the sewer entrance you first came down and go down again.
+Head across the bridge, then head up and to the left to turn the wheel.
+Then go to the right and turn the other wheel.
+Now back to the other screen, and through the water to open the valve on the next screen.
+Then go up the ladder.
   * Move Sprigg to first.
   * [**Roachester (1307/7)**][33]
-    * Sprigg - 2/2/1/WKnight
+    * Sprigg - 1/2/2/WKnight
     * Lynx - 1/Strengthen
-    * Harle - Defend/TurnRed/WKnight
+    * Harle - Defend/TurnRed WKnight
     * WKnight - 1/3
     * Lynx - 1/2/2
     * Harle - Defend